inhibitor1217/extended-enum/website/docs/advanced-usages/override.md

 ## Motivation

-Extended features - `is`, `from`, etc - determines the equality of the primitive and the enum by its original definition.
+Extended features - `is`, `from`, etc - determine the equality of the primitive and the enum by its native definition.
+In the following example, values in enum `_Priority` are defined by the corresponding number primitives, `300`, `200`, and `100`.

 ```ts
 enum _Priority { High = 300, Medium = 200, Low = 100 }